damige/xpsfan/README.md

 Normal usage for me temps and performance is fine. (browsing, coding, etc) GPU seems to be the main contributor to the heat, if not using the gpu intensively i have found that the cpu frequency can be set higher (tested ~1.6ghz).

+QUIRKS:

+- FN-F11 / FN-F12 seems to stop working in silent mode.
+No idea why.

 TODO:

 - more testing